Delving Deep into the Differences: Mixtures vs. Compounds

 -

 Mixtures: The properties of a mixture are often a blend of the properties of its components.
-For instance, a mixture of salt and sand will retain the individual characteristics of both salt and sand; the salt will still be salty, and the sand will still be gritty.
+Here's a good example: a mixture of salt and sand will retain the individual characteristics of both salt and sand; the salt will still be salty, and the sand will still be gritty.
 The properties can vary depending on the proportions of the components.

 -